Blink Indoor Camera Review

 I would never review a camera without considering our Necessary Features Test.
 Let’s take a closer look below.

 As much as I hate to start things on a negative note, I’m not exactly wowed by the Blink Indoor’s video quality.
 First of all, it only has 720p HD, which is way below the industry standard of 1080p HD.
-On top of that, the camera cannot zoom in at all, and has a pretty narrow field of view of 110 degrees.
-For these reasons, I could not give the Blink Indoor full marks for its video quality.
+On top of that, the camera cannot zoom in at all and has a pretty narrow field of view of 110 degrees.

 While full-color night vision might sound more appealing than black and white, it’s actually less practical because it will be obvious that you’re recording.
-Unlike a bright white light, infrared LED lights are completely invisible in the dark, yet they can capture awesome night vision footage.
-Due to its outdated night vision methods, I’m going to give the Blink Indoor half marks for this category.
+Unlike a bright white light, infrared LED lights are completely invisible in the dark, yet they can capture awesome night-vision footage.

 Blink prides itself on having no monthly fees, so I’m happy to see that the camera includes both cloud and local storage.
 Unfortunately, the cloud storage holds only two hours of footage before it overrides itself of old clips, so definitely not the most user control I’ve ever seen.
 All I can say is thank god that there’s local storage available!